The Lands

 12. Nations & City-States - The political economy of a dozen or more republics and monarchical states.

 14. The Vault of Artifacts - A tantalizing selection of magical items such as the Skeleton Key and the Silken Portal.
-Get your potions and scrolls in here.
+Get your potions and scrolls here.

-C. Appendix: Game Mechanics - A personalized bastardization of past game rules.
+C. Appendix: Game Mechanics - A personalized bastardization of

 D. Appendix: Comments - For a discussion of the genesis of this setting of story-telling gaming or to contribute to such discussion go here.